 - 6 months of weekly counseling; and

-- The defendant may not get any further arrests or citations while the case is open
+- You may not get any further arrests or citations while the case is open

 Upon successful completion of these terms, the judge will close the case.
-Although the defendant will have a conviction for battery domestic violence, he/she can petition the court to seal the record once seven years pass after the case is closed.
+Although you will have a conviction for battery domestic violence, you can petition the court to seal the record once seven years pass after the case is closed.
 Learn more about sealing criminal records in Nevada.

-Note that the maximum penalties for a battery domestic violence conviction is 6 months in jail and/or $1,000 in fines.
+Note that the maximum penalties for a battery domestic violence conviction are 6 months in jail and/or $1,000 in fines.
 For more information see our article on battery domestic violence.

 Plea terms for first-time felony possession of drugs for personal use: